pjmeehan/python-scripts/README.md

 # Python-Scripts for GMIT Programming and Scripting Course
-(A detailed description of each exercise is contained in each file)
+(A detailed description of each Eexercise is contained in each file)

 Here are the following scripts and the Exercises they contain.